nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `delete task 1` will delete the first task listed.
+- `delete task 1` will delete your first task listed.

 [Back to list of features](#features)